echogarden-project/echogarden/docs/CLI.md

 The `[segment]` pattern would cause multiple files to be created, one for each text segment (segments would be determined according to paragraph or line breaks, in this case).
 The pattern would be replaced by the index and initial text of the segment.
 For example by `parts/01 Hello world how are you doing ... .opus`.

 Templates can also be used in multiple outputs.
-For instance, the following would align `speech.mp3` with `transcript.txt` and then split the audio by the segments found in the transcript, and store separate audio and timeline files for each part.
+For instance, the following would align `speech.mp3` with `transcript.txt` and then split the audio according to the segments found in the transcript, and store separate audio and timeline files for each part.

 ```bash
 echogarden align speech.mp3 transcript.txt parts/[segment].m4a parts/[segment].json